Bishop Auckland West Station

 It was unusual in shape, being triangular, so it was no problem if a locomotive needed turning.
 It was occasionally used as a diversion route by mainline express traffic to avoid engineering works between Darlington and Durham.
 A substantial goods yard, opened in the 1870s, existed towards the centre of the town.
 Scammel delivery trucks could often be seen scurrying around the busy streets with deliveries.

 In the immediate post-war years it was possible to catch Tyneside to Blackpool summer specials via Barnard Castle and Stainmore Summit.
 Line closures in the 1960s left the station a shadow of its former self, leaving only the line to Darlington and the line to Weardale.
 The latter was kept open to serve a cement plant at Eastgate.

 Eventually the old station buildings were to be demolished and replaced in the 1980s with a modern style chalet building.
 This building today also provides accommodation for a snack bar and a station ticket office and shop operated by Bishop Trains.
 A signal (Shildon 36) adjacent to the platform marks the point where the Weardale Railway commences.

 On 22nd May 2010 a temporary platform and the line to Weardale were formally opened to passengers, with a trial daily community service commencing the following day between Bishop Auckland and Stanhope.
 This service ran until 2012.
-From 1st July 2018 heritage services began running back to the station.
-It is planned to reintroduce these services as soon as conditions permit.
-The new owners of the railway, Weardale Railway Limited (part of The Auckland Project), are developing plans to introduce excursion and other special services.
+Heritage services ran to the station in 2018 and 2019.
+Following the acquisition of the line by The Auckland Project (TAP) and major engineering works between Wolsingham and Bishop Auckland, the station reopened in April 2023.
+Weardale Railway Limited, which is a subsidiary company of TAP, are developing plans to introduce excursion trains and other special services.